dineshchhantyal/chart_gizmo/docs/cli/line.md

 # Line Chart CLI

 The `csv-line-gizmo` command-line tool allows you to quickly create line charts from CSV data files.
+It's based on the [LineChart API](../api/lines.md).

 ## Basic Usage